-Are you looking to know Ramapo College acceptance rate and some other requirements to secure admission into the school?
+Are you looking to know Ramapo College’s acceptance rate and other requirements to secure admission?

 Ramapo College’s acceptance rate is 66.2%, which is considered high.
 Although each applicant receives personalized consideration, grades and course preferences are the most crucial deciding factors.

-The Rampo College acceptance rate is 66%, meaning that 66 out of every 100 candidates are accepted.
+The Ramapo College acceptance rate is 66%, meaning that 66 out of every 100 candidates are accepted.
 This clarifies how the school chooses its candidates.

-The university has less stringent requirements for your GPA and SAT/ACT scores in contrast to other universities.
-If you match their eligibility conditions, your chances of being accepted are very good.
+The university has less stringent requirements for your GPA and SAT/ACT scores than other universities.
+If you match their eligibility conditions, your chances of acceptance are very good.

-You don’t want to be unprepared while submitting your application because Rampo College accepts applications from all over the world.
+You don’t want to be unprepared while submitting your application because Rampo College accepts applications worldwide.

 Students also must submit the Ramapo College Supplemental Form, the Common Application, the SUNY Application, and the application fee at the time of application.
 There must be a student essay.